 The BWEZ has been master planned to ensure the best outcome for businesses and the Ballarat Region.
 The site is owned by Council (Ballarat Airport) and the Victorian Government.

 BWEZ has unparalleled access to road, rail and aviation infrastructure.
-It is high performance freight vehicle accessible, adjacent to the $38 million Western Link Road and is easily accessible to Melbourne and its port.
+It is high performance freight vehicle accessible, adjacent to the $38 million Ballarat Link Road and is easily accessible to Melbourne and its port.

 The project is being delivered in partnership with the Victorian Government through Major Projects Victoria.